stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-03-22-splitting-teamcity-kotlin-into-multiple-files.md

 ---
-layout: page title: Splitting TeamCity Kotlin Into Multiple Files date:
+layout: page title: Splitting TeamCity Kotlin Into Multiple Files
+date: 2020-03-21
+comments: true
+tags: [devops]
-2020-03-21 comments: true tags: [devops] sharing: true
+sharing: true
 ---

+## Motivation

 I don't like having a single large file for a TeamCity project, which is the default when exporting a project.
 It violates the Single Responsibility